 Customer Interaction Manager

-Track customer journeys across channels
+Track and manage customer journeys across channels

 Track, Analyze, Predict with AI

 Having all your interactions tracked in CIM, you can use these activities for tagging, such as tagging a recorded voice file with information from that an agent entered.
 You can then analyze them, extract information and predict actions.
 Expertflow Hybrid Chat for example uses an NLU to extract intents and entities from a chat message.
-I then uses a conversation engine to predict the next best answer.
+It then uses a conversation engine to predict the next best answer.
 The original message, recognized intents, entities and actions are then forwarded to the callcenter agent, all retrievable over the same chat channel.
 A chat session with a customer is a subscription to activities for a certain customer.

 Linking customer profiles to campaign contacts, ExpertFlow Campaign Manager makes it possible to create campaigns based on customer identifiers such as VIP, malicious, DNC or any other field.